hellwolf/yul-dsl-monorepo/README.md

 Yolc - A Safe, Expressive, Fun Language for Ethereum
 ====================================================

-The main motivation behind Yolc is to strike a balance between these values for building Ethereum smart contracts:
+The main motivation behind Yolc is to strike a balance between the following values for building Ethereum smart
+contracts:

 *Safe*